Supreme Court of the United States: Retired justices

+Salary

+As of 2024, associate justices receive a yearly salary of $298,500 and the chief justice is paid $312,200 per year.
+Once a justice meets age and service requirements, the justice may retire with a pension based on the same formula used for federal employees.
+As with other federal courts judges, their pension can never be less than their salary at the time of retirement according to the Compensation Clause of Article III of the Constitution.

 Seniority and seating

 For the most part, the day-to-day activities of the justices are governed by rules of protocol based upon the seniority of justices.
 The chief justice always ranks first in the order of precedence—regardless of the length of their service.
 The associate justices are then ranked by the length of their service.
 The chief justice sits in the center on the bench, or at the head of the table during conferences.
 The other justices are seated in order of seniority.
 The senior-most associate justice sits immediately to the chief justice's right; the second most senior sits immediately to their left.
 The seats alternate right to left in order of seniority, with the most junior justice occupying the last seat.
-Therefore, starting with the October 2022 term, the court will sit as follows from left to right, from the perspective of those facing the court: Barrett, Gorsuch, Sotomayor, Thomas (most senior associate justice), Roberts (chief justice), Alito, Kagan, Kavanaugh, and Jackson.
-Likewise, when the members of the court gather for official group photographs, justices are arranged in order of seniority, with the five most senior members seated in the front row in the same order as they would sit during Court sessions, and the four most junior justices standing behind them, again in the same order as they would sit during Court sessions.
+Therefore, since the October 2022 term, the court sits in order from left to right, from the perspective of those facing the court: Barrett, Gorsuch, Sotomayor, Thomas (most senior associate justice), Roberts (chief justice), Alito, Kagan, Kavanaugh, and Jackson.
+Likewise, when the members of the court gather for official group photographs, justices are arranged in order of seniority, with the five most senior members seated in the front row in the same order as they would sit during Court sessions (currently, from left to right, Sotomayor, Thomas, Roberts, Alito, and Kagan), and the four most junior justices standing behind them, again in the same order as they would sit during Court sessions (Barrett, Gorsuch, Kavanaugh, and Jackson).

-In the justices' private conferences, current practice is for them to speak and vote in order of seniority, beginning with the chief justice first and ending with the most junior associate justice.
+In the justices' private conferences, the practice is for them to speak and vote in order of seniority, beginning with the chief justice and ending with the most junior associate justice.
 By custom, the most junior associate justice in these conferences is charged with any menial tasks the justices may require as they convene alone, such as answering the door of their conference room, serving beverages and transmitting orders of the court to the clerk.

-Salary

-As of 2021, associate justices receive a yearly salary of $268,300 and the chief justice is paid $280,500 per year.
-Article III, Section 1 of the U.S. Constitution prohibits Congress from reducing the pay for incumbent justices.
-Once a justice meets age and service requirements, the justice may retire.
-Judicial pensions are based on the same formula used for federal employees, but a justice's pension, as with other federal courts judges, can never be less than their salary at the time of retirement.